Documentation šŸ“–

 SubFSM can be assigned an entire FSM.
 When executed, the FSM will Start.
 The SubFSM node will return Running for as long as the SubFSM is running.
 You can specify one state of the FSM for Success and another for Failure.
 As soon as the SubFSM enters any of those states, it will stop and this node will return Success or Failure accordingly.
 Otherwise, it will return Success when the SubFSM is finished somehow.

 The agent and the gameobject Blackboard will be passed to the SubFSM, thus all gameobject blackboard variables of the root BehaviourTreeowner will be available to the SubFSM as well.
-Remember that you can also use the Variables Mapping feature to map the local sub-graph variables to the parent graph variables!
+Remember that you can also use the Variables Mapping feature to map the exposed sub-graph variables to the parent graph variables!

 • Success: When the SubFSM enters the selected Success State, or the SubFSM is finished.